These are wonderful traditional Mexican food recipes.

 AUTHENTIC GUACAMOLE RECIPE

 My fresh authentic guacamole recipe is awesome, but I want to give you a few pointers so it turns out great every time.
+Traditional way - no tomatoes.
+My tradition add tomatoes.

 Secret #1 - Buy high quality Haas avocados.
 When choosing your avocados choose ones that are blemish free and have a slight give when squeezed lightly.